kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/iOS-GoogleCast-V3.md

 #### Connecting to Device

-Please Folow the below url to initialize cast context:
+Follow the url below to initialize cast context:

 https://developers.google.com/cast/docs/ios_sender_integrate

-Your final results on this step are:
+Your final results on this step should be:

-1. You see chromecast icon on your application.
+1. You will see a Chromecast icon on your application.
-2. You can choose & connect/ disconnect to chromecast device.
+2. You can choose and connect/ disconnect to the Chromecast device.

-#### Setup Kaltura Environment
+#### Set up the Kaltura Environment

-1 .
-Please import the GoogleCastprovider module:
+1. Import the GoogleCastprovider module:
       #import <KalturaPlayerSDK/GoogleCastProvider.h>

-2 .
-Configure a `GoogleCastProvider` shared instance, typically in your application's `application:didFinishLaunchingWithOptions:` method, in `AppDelegate` class:
+2. Configure a `GoogleCastProvider` shared instance, typically in your application's `application:didFinishLaunchingWithOptions:` method, in `AppDelegate` class:

        [GoogleCastProvider sharedInstance];

-3 .
-Create the `KPPlayerConfig *config`as follows:
+3. Create the `KPPlayerConfig *config`as follows:

             KPPlayerConfig *config = [[KPPlayerConfig alloc] initWithServer: @"{your-server-id}"
                                                                    uiConfID: @"{your-ui-conf-id}"
                                                                   partnerId: @"{your-pqrtner-id}"];
             config.entryId = @"{your-entry-id}";

-4 .
-Next, add the following to your `config` instance:
+4. Next, add the following to your `config` instance:

             [config addConfigKey:@"chromecast.plugin" withValue:@"true"];
             [config addConfigKey:@"chromecast.useKalturaPlayer" withValue:@"true"];

-5 .
-Import the following classes:
+5. Import the following classes:

         #import <GoogleCast/GoogleCast.h>
         #import <KalturaPlayerSDK/GoogleCastProvider.h>

-6 .
-Create `castProvider` property:
+6. Create a `castProvider` property:

         @property (nonatomic, strong) GoogleCastProvider *castProvider;

 7 .
-Before loading the player do
+Before loading the player, perform the following:

         self.castProvider = [GoogleCastProvider sharedInstance];

 #### Casting Media

 To cast, set the `castProvider` property under `KPViewController` with `GoogleCastProvider` as the object you created:

         _player.castProvider = _castProvider;

-on this step the result is casting your media via chromecast device.
+The result for this step will cast your media via the Chromecast device.

 #### Disconnecting from a Device

-This works out of the box.
+This process works out-of-the-box and doesn't require configuration.

-### Reconnect to active session
+### Reconnect to the Active Session

-Attach below code to your start casting implimentation
+Attach the code below to your Start Casting implimentation:

     if ([GCKCastContext sharedInstance].sessionManager.currentSession.
         remoteMediaClient.mediaStatus) {